adrs0049/MATH725/_sources/index.md

     * Numerical tools (as time permits);
     * Neural-networks;

+If you have any topics of interest please let me know.
+I have already found some texts that nicely connect functional analysis with stochastic theory, so I might be able to do some examples in that direction.

 ## Course Text

 * [**Elements of Applied Functional Analysis**](https://www.math.ualberta.ca/~thillen/FA-book-June2023.pdf) by [Thomas Hillen](https://www.math.ualberta.ca/~thillen).